F1adh/Fiadh-SE-ExhibitionCuration/README.md

 ## Setup instructions:
-Install Git on your local machine, if you haven't already. https://github.com/git-guides/install-git On GitHub, navigate to the main repository page and click <>code.
+-Install Git on your local machine, if you haven't already. https://github.com/git-guides/install-git -On GitHub, navigate to the main repository page and click <>code.
 Copy the URL in the pop-up.
-On a terminal on your machine, navigate to the folder you wish to clone the repo into.
+-On a terminal on your machine, navigate to the folder you wish to clone the repo into.
-On the terminal, type git clone [URL_HERE] followed by enter.
+-On the terminal, type git clone [URL_HERE] followed by enter.
-Navigate into the created folder.
+-Navigate into the created folder.

-Once you have navigated into the folder, enter the following commands on your terminal: npm install - This will install the required dependencies to run the project npm run dev - This will run the project on your local machine, which you can access through your web browser with the link provided by the terminal.
+Once you have navigated into the folder, enter the following commands on your terminal:
+-`npm install` - This will install the required dependencies to run the project -`npm run dev` - This will run the project on your local machine, which you can access through your web browser with the link provided by the terminal.

 Please note: in order to have full functionality you will need to set up a .env file in the root directory.
 This is to store API keys necessary for the project: